Restaurants should not be able to hide hygiene ratings

 Summer is here.
 For many people, that means more meals out – often in towns they have not visited before.
 Unfortunately, though, restaurant-goers in England are being short-changed by a lack of hygiene transparency.

 Food hygiene is regulated by the Food Standards Agency.
 Businesses that serve food in England, Wales and Northern Ireland are graded according to the FSA’s food hygiene rating scheme, which awards a score between 0 (“urgent improvement necessary”) and 5 (“very good”).
 A similar scheme is also in place in Scotland.

-In Scotland, Wales and Northern Ireland, restaurants must display their green food hygiene score in clear view in a “prominent place — such as the front door, entrance or window”.
+In Scotland, Wales and Northern Ireland, restaurants must display their green food hygiene score in clear view in a “prominent place – such as the front door, entrance or window”.
 I call that “scores on the doors”.
 This is simply common sense.
-If a restaurant’s hygiene standards are not up to scratch, it is only right that potential customers should be made aware of this before entering.
+If a restaurant’s hygiene standards are not up to scratch and did not pass their food safety audit, it is only right that potential customers should be made aware of this before entering.

 In England, it is merely “recommended” that the scores are displayed.
 In practice, this means that restaurants with poor scores hide them from potential customers so there is little to motivate failing establishments to improve.
 Although ratings for individual restaurants and pubs can be found online, the last thing anyone thinks of doing on a night out is scouring through websites on a mobile.

 There is no logical reason for this discrepancy.
 When I first raised this issue two years ago, Tim Bennett, then chairman of the FSA, agreed with me on the need for tougher food hygiene laws in England.
 It is risible that nothing has been done.

 The mandatory display of food hygiene ratings is also overwhelmingly supported by consumers.
 A survey by the food safety website Checkit found that 98 per cent of respondents were in favour of such a move.